Paul Williams (The Young and the Restless): Storylines

 Christine still loves Danny; his mistress Phyllis Summers (Michelle Stafford) faked her son Daniel Romalotti's (Michael Graziadei) paternity, and he is not Danny's biological child.
 However, Christine and Paul continue their wedding plans.
 A crazed Phyllis believes that Christine will try to reconcile with Danny.
 The night before the wedding Phyllis crashes her car into Christine and Paul, postponing the marriage.
 Christine and Danny briefly reconcile before she returns to Paul, whom she marries shortly thereafter.
-She begins a law practice with Michael Baldwin (Christian LeBlanc), who raped her years ago, which requires her to spend months out of town working on cases in Hong Kong and Australia.
+She begins a law practice with Michael Baldwin (Christian LeBlanc), who try to rape her years ago, which requires her to spend months out of town working on cases in Hong Kong and Australia.
 Paul begins an affair with a client, Isabella Braña (Eva Longoria), who previously dated Michael.
 Christine finds out and divorces Paul after a six-year marriage.
 Isabella becomes pregnant; she does not tell Paul because of his feelings for Christine, telling Michael that he is the father.
 She and Michael begin a relationship, and reconciles with his ex-wife Lauren.
 When Paul learns about Isabella's baby he moves in with her, and they eventually marry despite Mary's opposition.
 She gives birth to their son, Ricky Williams (Peter Porte).
 However, when Christine and Michael become engaged Paul recognizes his feelings for her and wants to reconcile.
 He assaults her sexually, and she leaves town.
 Christine returns in disguise, and works with Mary to expose Isabella as manipulative and scheming.
 Christine and Michael's engagement ends when he tells her he set up Isabella and Paul so he could have Christine for himself, and she and Paul reconcile.
 An unstable Isabella tries to frame Christine for her own murder, and later tries to drown Christine in her bathtub.
 Paul rescues Christine, Isabella is institutionalized and Ricky is sent to live with her parents.
 Paul and Christine's relationship again ends.

 Paul closes his investigative company and begins a partnership with Christine, hiring fledgling PI J.T.
 Hellstrom (Thad Luckinbill) as an apprentice.
 He continues detective work, rescuing J.T. and Sharon Newman (Sharon Case) when they are kidnapped by the attempted murderers of Brad's family decades earlier (when he was known by his birth name, George Kaplan).
 Paul investigates Lauren's enemy Sheila Carter (Kimberlin Brown), who had plastic surgery to look like Phyllis (Lauren's best friend) and scheme her way into Lauren's life.
 Paul captures Sheila, locking her in a warehouse cage, and begins dating detective Maggie Sullivan (Tammy Lauren).
 Sheila escapes, shoots Maggie (leaving her locked in the cage with Paul) and goes on a rampage, kidnapping Lauren, Phyllis and their children until she is shot and killed by Lauren.
 Maggie agrees not to tell the authorities about Paul (and eventually Michael), keeping Sheila trapped.
 Paul's daughter Heather (Vail Bloom) returns to Genoa City as an assistant district attorney, and develops a relationship with her father.